brada954/restshell-splitio/README.md

 HELP command lists all the commands available and the Split IO commands start with 'split'.

-The 'ABOUT SplitIO' command provides additional informtion about using the commands.
+The 'ABOUT Split' command provides additional informtion about using the commands.